wml-frc/CJ-Vision/docs/gettingStarted_new.md

 3. Application & Layering System

 - The project is devised around two main concepts, a single application with access to internal programs like loggers, networking and common properties.
 Along with processing layers.
-Filtering layers, boinding layers, networking layers etc....
-Which run one by one in a loop with onAttach, onUpdate and onDetach.
+Filtering layers, bounding layers, networking layers etc....
+Which run, one by one in a loop with onAttach, onUpdate and onDetach.

 - There can only be one application class for a single project.
 Multiple will result in a build fail.